donatelucas/littleruby/README.md

 [x] Github, make it public </br>
 [x] Install Ruby on Rails  </br>
 [x] Install SQLlite  </br>
+[x] Update database to Postgresql, necessary for Vercel </br>
 [ ] Install Chart.js  </br>
   Working on this one.
 It either needs a bundler like WebPacker or something of the genre.
 Documentation is a bit fuzzy and there are multiple gems.
 Almost getting there. </br>
+[ ] Get a fairly simple Ruby on Rails page up with some inventory addition options </br>
 [x] Create Ruby Project  </br>
 [ ] Add the project to Git before developing any code [x] Run server locally </br>